Municipal and County Administration

 Tuition

-The 2024-2025 program fee $4,500 and included your digital reference book.
-The 2025-2026 fee will be posted spring 2025.
+The 2024–2025 program fee was $4,500.
+The 2025–2026 fee will be posted in spring 2025.
 Expect an increase.

 Funding Sources

 Scholarships offer partial financial assistance to qualified applicants and their units who would otherwise be unable to attend the Municipal and County Administration program.
 Financial need will be a significant factor in determining who receives assistance.
 We receive many applications for scholarships.
-Applicants will not be offered assistance in all cases, and should have alternate funding secured.
+Applicants will not be offered assistance in all cases and should have alternate funding secured.
 The below sources are open to qualified candidates.

 - Alumni Association of Municipal and County Administration (county and municipal applicants)